Obsessive–compulsive disorder: Genetics

 There appear to be some genetic components of OCD causation, with identical twins more often affected than fraternal twins.
 Furthermore, individuals with OCD are more likely to have first-degree family members exhibiting the same disorders than matched controls.
 In cases in which OCD develops during childhood, there is a much stronger familial link in the disorder than with cases in which OCD develops later in adulthood.
-In general, genetic factors account for 45–65% of the variability in OCD symptoms in children diagnosed with the disorder.
-A 2007 study found evidence supporting the possibility of a heritable risk for OCD.
+OCD is highly familial, about 50% heritable.
+OCD is believed to be a heterogeneous disorder.

+A genome-wide association study of OCD identified 30 significant genetic loci and 25 likely causal genes, including WDR6, DALRD3, and CTNND1, with ~11,500 variants explaining most of its heritability.
+Genetic risk is linked to excitatory neurons in the hippocampus and cerebral cortex, D1 and D2 medium spiny neurons, and overlaps with anxiety, depression, anorexia nervosa, and Tourette syndrome.

 Research has found there to be a genetic correlation between anorexia nervosa and OCD, suggesting a strong etiology.
 First and second hand relatives of probands with OCD have a greater risk of developing anorexia nervosa as genetic relatedness increases.

 A mutation has been found in the human serotonin transporter gene hSERT in unrelated families with OCD.

 A systematic review found that while neither allele was associated with OCD overall, in Caucasians, the L allele was associated with OCD.
 Another meta-analysis observed an increased risk in those with the homozygous S allele, but found the LS genotype to be inversely associated with OCD.

-A genome-wide association study found OCD to be linked with single-nucleotide polymorphisms (SNPs) near BTBD3, and two SNPs in DLGAP1 in a trio-based analysis, but no SNP reached significance when analyzed with case-control data.
+A genome-wide association study found OCD to be linked with single-nucleotide polymorphisms (SNPs) near BTBD3 and two SNPs in DLGAP1 in a trio-based analysis, but no SNP reached significance when analyzed with case-control data.

 One meta-analysis found a small but significant association between a polymorphism in SLC1A1 and OCD.

 The relationship between OCD and Catechol-O-methyltransferase (COMT) has been inconsistent, with one meta-analysis reporting a significant association, albeit only in men, and another meta analysis reporting no association.

 It has been postulated by evolutionary psychologists that moderate versions of compulsive behavior may have had evolutionary advantages.
-Examples would be moderate constant checking of hygiene, the hearth, or the environment for enemies.
+Examples would be moderate constant checking of hygiene, the hearth or the environment for enemies.
 Similarly, hoarding may have had evolutionary advantages.
 In this view, OCD may be the extreme statistical tail of such behaviors, possibly the result of a high number of predisposing genes.

 Brain structure and functioning

 Imaging studies have shown differences in the frontal cortex and subcortical structures of the brain in patients with OCD.
 There appears to be a connection between the OCD symptoms and abnormalities in certain areas of the brain, but such a connection is not clear.
-Some people with OCD have areas of unusually high activity in their brain, or low levels of the chemical serotonin, which is a neurotransmitter that some nerve cells use to communicate with each other, and is thought to be involved in regulating many functions, influencing emotions, mood, memory, and sleep.
+Some people with OCD have areas of unusually high activity in their brain or low levels of the chemical serotonin, which is a neurotransmitter that some nerve cells use to communicate with each other, and is thought to be involved in regulating many functions, influencing emotions, mood, memory and sleep.